jyparkkr/server_js/README.md

 # server_js
-## This is about opentutorials_node.js, express, mysql course
+## This is about opentutorials' node.js, express, mysql course

  - You can make basic CRUD website by following tutorial
  - https://opentutorials.org/course/2136